thecodingmachine/react-native-boilerplate/docs/beta builds/README.md

 Would you like to fallback to a manual Fastfile? (y/n)
 ```
 Answer `n`, and retry previous steps, with a good Apple ID and password.
-Be sure you have are connected to internet
+Be sure you are connected to internet

 * If your account has multiple teams in the App Store Connect, you may have this question: `Multiple App Store Connect teams found, please enter the number of the team you want to use:`